What are leasehold improvements?

 How can a tenant end up paying for improvements twice?

-If the end of an initial lease term is approaches and the tenant elects to exercise an extension option, the new base rent has to be set.
+If the end of an initial lease term is approaching and the tenant elects to exercise an extension option, the new base rent has to be set.
 The lease will have language in the lease extension schedule that describes the process for determining how the base rent will be agreed upon.
 Many leases will have wording to the effect that “… in no case shall the rent be less than the preceding 12 months rent…” On the surface, this may seem fair, since the landlord wants to reduce its risk exposure to rental income loss.
 However, two important issues are ignored in these words.

 The first concerns market value.
 If the tenant paid for the leaseholds in any way during the initial term, will the new rate be based on the premises as they were before the tenant paid to improve them, or will it be based on what the improved space could get for the landlord now?
 What exactly is the fair market value based on?
 If the new rate is based on the market value of the improved space (remembering that the landlord owns the improvements regardless of who paid for them), the tenant will be paying rent to use the improvements it already paid for.